LeanKit-Labs/seriate/README.md

 |`executeTransaction(connectionConfig, queryOptions)` | shortcut method to execute *one* command on a transaction context
 |`execute(connectionConfig, queryOptions)` | shortcut method to execute *one* command on a plain (transaction-less) context.
 |`fromFile(path)` | Allows you to read a `.sql` file instead of in-lining your SQL in your JavaScript.
+|`setDefaultConfig(config)` | Allows you to store database connection info/creds.
+Subsequent calls to methods that take `connectionConfig` arguments will use the default config if nothing is passed in.

 Sql type constants are exposed in both Pascal Case and all capitals off of the library.
 See the listing at the end of this document.